Realm of New Zealand

 The Realm of New Zealand is the area over which the monarch of New Zealand is head of state.
 The realm is not a federation but is a collection of states and territories united under its monarch.
-New Zealand is an independent and sovereign state that has one territorial claim in Antarctica (the Ross Dependency), one dependent territory (Tokelau), and two associated states (the Cook Islands and Niue).
-The Realm of New Zealand encompasses the three autonomous jurisdictions of New Zealand, the Cook Islands, and Niue.
+New Zealand is an independent and sovereign state that has one territorial claim in Antarctica (the Ross Dependency) and one dependent territory (Tokelau).
+The Realm of New Zealand encompasses the three autonomous jurisdictions of New Zealand and its associated states of the Cook Islands and Niue.

-The Ross Dependency has no permanent inhabitants, while Tokelau, the Cook Islands and Niue have indigenous populations.
+The Ross Dependency in Antarctica has no permanent inhabitants, while Tokelau, the Cook Islands and Niue have primarily indigenous populations.
 The United Nations formally classifies Tokelau as a non-self-governing territory; the Cook Islands and Niue are self-governing.
 The governor-general of New Zealand represents the monarch throughout the Realm of New Zealand, though the Cook Islands have an additional king's representative.

 The four states and territories form an informal currency union but not a customs union; each is in its own customs zone.

 Overview

-The monarch of New Zealand, personally represented by the governor-general of New Zealand, is the head of state throughout the Realm of New Zealand.
+The monarch of New Zealand, represented in situ by the governor-general of New Zealand, is the head of state throughout the Realm of New Zealand.
 The New Zealand monarchy is unitary throughout all jurisdictions in the realm with the headship of state being a part of all equally.
 The 1983 Letters Patent Constituting the Office of Governor-General of New Zealand define the exact scope of the realm.

-The Pacific islands of the Cook Islands and Niue became New Zealand's first colonies in 1901 and then protectorates.
+The Pacific islands of the Cook Islands and Niue became New Zealand's first colonies in 1901, and then protectorates.
 From 1965 the Cook Islands became self-governing, as did Niue from 1974.
 Tokelau came under New Zealand control in 1925 and remains a non-self-governing territory.

 The Ross Dependency comprises that sector of the Antarctic continent between 160° east and 150° west longitude, together with the islands lying between those degrees of longitude and south of latitude 60° south.
 The British (imperial) government took possession of this territory in 1923 and entrusted it to the administration of New Zealand.
 Neither Russia nor the United States recognises this claim, and the matter remains unresolved (along with all other Antarctic claims) by the Antarctic Treaty, which serves to mostly smooth over these differences.
 The area is uninhabited, apart from scientific bases.

 New Zealand nationality law treats all parts of the realm equally, so most people born in New Zealand, the Cook Islands, Niue, Tokelau and the Ross Dependency before 2006 are New Zealand citizens.
 Further conditions apply for those born from 2006 onwards.